open-component-model/ocm/pkg/config/README.md

 ## Providing Configuration Objects

-There might be any kind of configuration objects that can apply themselfs to any kind of data context.
+There might be any kind of configuration objects that can apply themselves to any kind of data context.

 It must implement the interface: